Timocop/PSMoveServiceEx/README.md

 Please use the original PSMoveService Wiki for now until i added my own.

 # ℹ️ PSMoveService
 A background service that manages multiple PSMove Controllers and PS3 Eye Cameras.
 Clients connect to the service and stream PSMove Controller state (position, orientation and button presses).
 A visual client front-end is used for controller/tracker configuration.
-The [FAQ](https://github.com/psmoveservice/PSMoveService/wiki/Frequently-Asked-Questions) is a good starting point for any specific questions you may have about the project.

  # 🔗 PSMoveServiceEx with SteamVR
 ℹ️ *Requires [PSMoveServiceEx - Virtual Device Manager](https://github.com/Timocop/PSMoveServiceEx-Virtual-Device-Manager/tree/master)*